rescript-lang/bucklescript.github.io/docs/use-existing-ocaml-libraries.md

 ### Build an OCaml Library as a NPM Package

 **Note**: this section might be slightly stale.
 If any of the steps aren't working, please file us an issue!
 Thanks.

+**We highly recommend** you try this endeavour on a dependency-less library first.
+It'd avoid lots of trouble.

 BuckleScript's compiler, `bsc`, extends the OCaml compiler options with several flags to provide a better experience for NPM users.